antrea-io/antrea/docs/design/ovs-pipeline.md

 A similar route is installed on the local Antrea gateway (antrea-gw0) interface every time the Antrea *Node Route Controller* is notified that a new Node has joined the cluster.
-The route must be marked as "onlink" since the kernel does not have a route to the peer gateway `10.10.1.1`. we trick the kernel into believing that `10.10.1.1` is directly connected to the local Node, even though it is on the other side of the tunnel.
+The route must be marked as "onlink" since the kernel does not have a route to the peer gateway `10.10.1.1`.
+We "trick" the kernel into believing that `10.10.1.1` is directly connected to the local Node, even though it is on the other side of the tunnel.

 Flow 2 is designed for case 2, ensuring that OVS handles the remainder of ARP traffic as a regular L2 learning switch